Thomaswang0822/Falcor/docs/bug-log-ReSTIRPT.md

 \+ Falcor stack trace infrastructure.

 For example, the above error is caused by accessing some non-exisitant define in `DefineList`, a Falcor wrapper around std::map.
 Despite of not having a stack trace, its cause was quickly located by the Debugger.

+## Buggy ScreenSpaceReSTIR

+After fixing all errors (such that the runtime doesn't throw any), the rendering is all black.
+What a classic!
+Some quick inspection tells that `ScreenSpaceReSTIR` and `ScreenSpaceReSTIRPass` code on which `ReSTIRPTPass` relies, is buggy.

+`ScreenSpaceReSTIR` is essentially pre-2022-version ReSTIR DI + ReSTIR GI.
+Daqi coded ReSTIR PT on top of it.
+Thus, it's likely that I created some bug while integrating `ScreenSpaceReSTIR` into
+Falcor 7.0.

+A brutal solution is simply forgo `ScreenSpaceReSTIR` and disable "comparing with ReSTIR GI" feature.
+Now the direct lighting input of
+ReSTIRPT pass comes from RTXDI.

+Now, after all the ReSTIRPT operations, the final output is exactly the same as that of RTXDI.
+Next step is to (finally) shader-debug ReSTIRPT.

+NOTE for myself: The path flag used in PathReservoir by ReSTIRPT is incompatible with Falcor 7.0.
+Fix this first.